Reader’s corner book of the month: May 2022

 Wayfinding: People, Signs and Architecture (by Paul Arthur and Romedi Passini, 2002)

 [*NOTE: This page contains affiliate links.
-This means the Sign Design Society may earn a commission should you chose to make a purchase using SDS-generated links direct to Blackwell’s online bookshop.]
+This means the Sign Design Society may earn a small commission should you chose to make a purchase using SDS-generated links direct to Blackwell’s online bookshop.]